 - Using e-mail, text messaging, instant messaging or social networking sites to discuss with a student a matter that does not pertain to school-related activities, such as the student's homework, class activity, school sport or club, or other school-sponsored activity.
 Electronic communications with students are to be sent simultaneously to multiple recipients, not to just one student, except where the communication is clearly school-related and inappropriate for persons other than the individual student to receive (for example, e-mailing a message about a student's grades). - Engaging in social-networking friendships with a student on MySpace, Facebook, or other social networking site.
-Material that employees post on social networks that is publicly available to those in the school community must reflect the professional image applicable to the employee's position and not impair the employee's capacity to maintain the respect of students and parents or impair the employee's ability to serve as a role model for children. - Engaging in sexual activity, a romantic relationship, or dating a student or a former student within one year of the student graduating or otherwise leaving the District. - Making any sexual advance verbal, written, or physical towards a student. - Showing sexually inappropriate materials or objects to a student. - Discussing with a student sexual topics that are not related to a specific curriculum. - Telling sexual jokes to a student. - Invading a student's physical privacy (e.g., walking in on the student in a restroom). - Hugging or other physical contact with a student that is initiated by the employee when the student does not seek or want this attention. - Being overly "touchy" with a specific student. - Allowing a specific student to get away with misconduct that is not tolerated from other students, except as appropriate for students with and IEP or 504 plan. - Discussing with the student the employee's problems that would normally be discussed with adults (e.g., marital problems). - Giving a student a ride in the employee's personal vehicle without express permission of the student's parent or school administrator unless another adult is in the vehicle.
+Material that employees post on social networks that is publicly available to those in the school community must reflect the professional image applicable to the employee's position and not impair the employee's capacity to maintain the respect of students and parents or impair the employee's ability to serve as a role model for children.

-- Taking a student on an outing without obtaining prior express permission of the student's parent or school administrator. - Going to the student's home when the student's parent or a proper chaperone is not present. - Giving gifts or a personal nature to a specific student.
+- Engaging in sexual activity, a romantic relationship, or dating a student or a former student within one year of the student graduating or otherwise leaving the District. - Making any sexual advance verbal, written, or physical towards a student. - Showing sexually inappropriate materials or objects to a student. - Discussing with a student sexual topics that are not related to a specific curriculum. - Telling sexual jokes to a student. - Invading a student's physical privacy (e.g., walking in on the student in a restroom). - Hugging or other physical contact with a student that is initiated by the employee when the student does not seek or want this attention. - Being overly "touchy" with a specific student. - Allowing a specific student to get away with misconduct that is not tolerated from other students, except as appropriate for students with an IEP or 504 Plan. - Discussing with the student the employee's problems that would normally be discussed with adults (e.g., marital problems). - Giving a student a ride in the employee's personal vehicle without express permission of the student's parent or school administrator unless another adult is in the vehicle. - Taking a student on an outing without obtaining prior express permission of the student's parent or school administrator. - Inviting a student to the employee's home without prior express permission of the student's parent and school administrator. - Going to the student's home when the student's parent or a proper chaperone is not present. - Giving gifts of a personal nature to a specific student.